 A graph $G$ is \emph{Hamiltonian} if it contains a $\vert V(G)\vert$-length cycle graph as a subgraph. \begin{theorem} Hamiltonian graphs are resistance positive, but the converse is not always true. \end{theorem} \begin{proof} If $G$ is Hamiltonian, then it contains a cycle graph $H\subseteq G$ as a subgraph on the same vertex set.
 Since $H$ is connected and RP, $G$ is also RP by Lemma \ref{lem: adding edges}.
 The Petersen graph is RP (since it is vertex-transitive) but not Hamiltonian, so RP does not imply Hamiltonicity. \end{proof}

-We note that the study of graph toughness and Hamiltonicity are closely related; see for instance \cite{bauer_2006_toughness}.
-Combining Theorem \ref{thm: RP implies 1-tough} and Theorem \ref{thm: Hamiltonian implies RP}, we find that RP graphs lie between these two graph classes: \emph{Hamiltonian $\subset$ RP $\subseteq$ 1-tough}.
-How are they related more precisely? \begin{question} Does $1$-tough imply RP?
-Is every non-Hamiltonian 1-tough graph RP? \end{question} The first question was also posed by Fiedler in \cite[p59]{fiedler_2011_matrices}.
+The study of Hamiltonicity is closely related to graph toughness.
+Recall that a graph is $t$-tough if for every set of vertices $U\subset V$ whose removal disconnects the graph, the graph $G-U$ has at most $\vert U\vert/t$ components; cliques are $\infty$-tough.
+Chv\'{a}tal conjectured the following: \begin{conjecture}[{\cite[Conj.
+2.3]{chvatal_1973_tough}}] There exists $t_0$ such that every $t_0$-tough graph is Hamiltonian. \end{conjecture} We refer to the survey \cite{bauer_2006_toughness} for history and progress on this conjecture.
+Combining Theorem \ref{thm: RP implies 1-tough} and Theorem \ref{thm: Hamiltonian implies RP}, we find that RP graphs lie between two graph classes: \emph{Hamiltonian $\subset$ RP $\subseteq$ 1-tough}.
+Following this relation, we propose a relaxation of Chv\'{a}tal's conjecture: \begin{conjecture} There exists $t_{RP}$ such that every $t_{RP}$-tough graph is resistance positive. \end{conjecture} \begin{proposition} Conjecture \ref{conj: chvatal conjecture} implies Conjecture \ref{conj: toughness conjecture}. \end{proposition} \begin{proof} If Conjecture \ref{conj: chvatal conjecture} holds for $t_0$, then $t_0$-tough implies Hamiltonicity which implies RP. \end{proof} The latter conjecture was also posed for $t_{RP}=1$ by Fiedler in \cite[p59]{fiedler_2011_matrices}.